History of advertising: Postwar era

 In the prosperous postwar era, millions of Americans moved into new housing, especially in the rapidly growing suburbs.
 They spent heavily on housing, appliances, furniture, clothing and automobiles.
 The coming of television in the 1950s dramatically enlarged the arena for advertising.
 With most families having automobiles, and more leisure time, travel holidays became much more common, and the motel and tourism industries eagerly supported large-scale advertising.

-In the public service arena, the Ad Council aggressively promoted Americanism as a Cold War strategy, with campaigns such as the Freedom Train, the Crusade for Freedom, Religion in American Life, Adams for Piece, and Peoples Capitalism.
+In the public service arena, the Ad Council aggressively promoted Americanism as a Cold War strategy, with campaigns such as the Freedom Train, the Crusade for Freedom, Religion in American Life, Atoms For Peace, and Peoples Capitalism.
 The new Brand Names Foundation sponsored conferences, local campaigns, and educational programs to promote brand loyalty, as well as free enterprise.

 In The Hidden Persuaders (1957) popular writer Vance Packard exposes the use of consumer motivational research and other psychological techniques, including depth psychology and subliminal tactics.
 They had been used to manipulate expectations and induce desire for products since the 1920s, but the popular audience was caught by surprise.
 He identified eight "compelling needs" that advertisers promise products will fulfill.
 According to Packard these needs are so strong that people are compelled to buy products to satisfy them.
 The book questions the morality of using these techniques.